astarte-platform/astarte/doc/pages/architecture/090-database.md

 ### Interfaces

-The `interfaces` table stores the list of all interfaces for realm, with all the data needed to define an endpoint, such as retention, realiability, value type and so on.
+The `interfaces` table stores the list of all interfaces for realm, with all the data needed to define an endpoint, such as retention, reliability, value type and so on.

 | Column Name                  | Column Type | Description                                                                                                                                    |
 | ---------------------------- | ----------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |